June 1, 2026

 Learn more about fractional content retainers or book an intro call here to explore what’s possible for your business.

 A fractional content lead is a senior content strategist who owns your content function on a part-time or flexible basis.
-They set the strategy, build the systems, direct freelancers and internal teams, and take accountability for results — everything a full-time head of content would do, right-sized to your business stage and budget.
+They set the strategy, build the systems, direct freelancers and internal teams, and take accountability for results.
+In smaller businesses, they often produce the work themselves too.
+It's everything a full-time head of content would do, right-sized to your business stage and budget.

 It varies by scope and provider, but the value case is straightforward: a full-time head of content often commands $200k–$360k per year in salary alone.
 A fractional arrangement gives you the same level of strategic expertise at a fraction of that cost, without the overhead of a permanent hire.